Mission House (Mackinac Island)

-Description

-The Mission House on Mackinac Island is a historic structure owned by the state of Michigan.
+The Mission House, on Mackinac Island, is a historic structure owned by the state of Michigan.
 Built in 1825, it is listed on the National Register of Historic Places and is operated as part of the Mackinac Island State Park.
 The Mission House is a wood-frame structure covered in clapboard siding and constructed in a U shape.
 The center section is three stories, and the flanking wings are two stories.
 The front facade has a single-story porch covering the entrance in the center.

 Construction

 In 1823, missionaries William Montague Ferry and his wife Amanda founded a mission on the southeast corner of Mackinac Island at the location since known as Mission Point.
 In 1825, this mission house was built at the site by a building crew led by Martin Heydenburk, a fellow missionary who was a teacher and carpenter.
 It is the centerpiece of a major effort by the American Board of Commissioners for Foreign Missions to disseminate Christianity among the Native Americans of the upper Great Lakes.
 It is also a standing remnant of the fur trade era of Great Lakes history.